jiazhang0/quark-fw-toolkit/README.md

 quark-fw-toolkit
 ================

-This project provides tool and library to easily dump, operate and modify firmware used on Intel Quark processor family.
+This project provides tools and library to easily dump, modify and generate firmware image used on Intel Quark processor family.

 Build
 -----